Skip to main content

 Navigational Intent: The user wants to reach a specific website or page.
 They already know where they want to go.

 Commercial (Investigation) Intent: The user is researching before making a decision.
-They're comparing options or evaluating solutions.
+They're comparing options or weighing their choices.

 Transactional Intent: The user is ready to take action: buy, sign up, download, or engage a service.